bp100a/serial-usbipclient/README.md

 Tooling
 --------------------------------------------------------------------------
 ___
 This package was created using JetBrains PyCharm Professional IDE, the repository does not contain any IDE specific files.
+Development work was done using Windows 11 & Python 3.12.5, with final verification on an Ubuntu 20.04 system.

 ### Packages required to run tests
 ___